 Currently, there is no cure for SMA.
 However, there are treatments available to help manage symptoms, reduce discomfort, and maintain quality of life for as long as possible.

 Spinraza (nusinersen) is a groundbreaking, disease-modifying treatment developed by Biogen for spinal muscular atrophy (SMA).
 It became the first therapy ever approved by the U.S. Food and Drug Administration (FDA) to treat SMA in both infants and adults in December 2016, under a priority review program for rare diseases, after it showed statistically significant improvements in both motor function and survival.
 Spinraza also received approval to treat infantile-onset SMA, as well as SMA types 1, 2 and 3.

 Other cutting-edge treatments which may substantially improve quality of life and survival are on the horizon.
-Zolgensma, previously knowns as AVXS-101, is the proprietary gene therapy candidate in the late stages of development by AveXis that is designed to treat SMA type 1 in infants.
+Zolgensma, previously knowns as AVXS-101, is the proprietary gene therapy candidate developed by AveXis that is designed to treat SMA in babies and toddlers.
 Zolgensma is a gene therapy designed to deliver a functional copy of the SMN1 gene to motor neurons in SMA patients.

 Watch an informational video about the importance of newborn screening in diagnosing SMA and other genetic diseases as early as possible.

 Caring for an infant with SMA type 1 requires meeting with a multidisciplinary health care team to ensure that the infant is receiving the appropriate care.

 Parents should meet with a physiotherapist or an occupational therapist to discuss options for helping their baby sleep comfortably.
 Therapists may also be able to prescribe a wedge to prop up the baby so the child can breathe more easily.